bchao1/Fun-with-MNIST/README.md

 |----|
 |![manifold scatter](./AE/samples/no_sig_no_reg/manifold_scatter.png)|
 ***
-After adding L2 regularization of the latent codes to the loss (weight = 0.2), we can see the codes are restricted around 0.
+After adding L2 regularization of the latent codes to the loss (weight = 0.2), we can see the codes are restricted around to a small region.

 |Original|Reconstructed|
 | ------ | ------------|